prijatelilab/PrijateliTree/README.md

 ## Application Requirements
 - Python 🐍 version >= v`3.11`
-- Pyenv package manager.
-If you need information on how to download pyenv or use it, check [here](https://fathomtech.io/blog/python-environments-with-pyenv-and-vitualenv/).
+- Poetry package manager.
+If you need information on how to download poetry, check [here](https://python-poetry.org/docs/#installation).

 ## Steps for Running the Application
-1. If this is your first time running the application, enter this command into your terminal: `pyenv virtualenv 3.11.4 otree_app`
-2. Enter `pyenv activate otree_app` into your terminal to activate your local environment.
+1. Enter the `poetry shell` command from the base folder repository.

 ## Dev commands
-`pre-commit run`: Runs the `pre-commit` processes and lints the repository.
+`make lint`: Runs the `pre-commit` processes and lints the repository.